Program Introduction for Interviewing Child and Adolescent Psychiatry Fellows

 Conferences

-Every Tuesday the Psychiatry department hosts Grand Rounds for all of its sections.
+Every Tuesday at 8 am the Psychiatry department hosts Grand Rounds for all of its sections.
 Psychiatry also hosts a department wide Journal Club at noon on Fridays.
 When meeting in person for Journal Club, Psychiatry hosts a light lunch.
 In addition to these, Thursdays are dedicated to Didactics for Child and Adolescent Psychiatry.
-Twice a year during Didactics we go off-site for a field trip of sorts to another institution to see how they practice and educate, and to other locations to see how they provide care.
-Another special Didactic event we hold twice a year is an Ethics Case Conference that has quickly become a favorite of all the Fellows, as well as the PGY-3 Residents who join us.
+We try to do an off-site field trip of sorts to another institution or program to see how they practice and educate, or to other locations to see how they provide care.
+Another special didactic event we hold twice a year is an Ethics Case Conference that has quickly become a favorite of all the Fellows, as well as the PGY-3 Residents who join us.

 A video message from alumni - Dr. Larry Mitnaul